 Luxury renovations starting at $185,000

 Please keep in mind that these are general starting estimates only.
 Want to understand what your specific kitchen renovation might cost?
-Schedule a complimentary discovery call and we can figure it out together!
+Schedule a Complimentary Design Discovery Consultation and we can figure it out together!
 And if you haven't already, make sure to check out Part 1 of this question where I talked about code requirements and project logistics.

 Till next time…